Black softshell turtle: Hibernation

 Hibernation takes place during the late autumn season until the spring for softshell turtles.
 They bury themselves at the bottom of a river/lake in the mud.
 Food is not as essential as oxygen during this period.
-Oxygen is needed at a reduced rate than normal and the turtles practice a technique called “pharyngeal breathing”.
+Oxygen is needed at a reduced rate than normal and the turtles practice a technique called "pharyngeal breathing".
 This means that they pump water in and out of their throat (pharynx) that contain microvillus projections of small blood vessels.
 This structure provides them with greater surface area to absorb more oxygen.

 Near-extinction in the wilderness

 In 2002, the International Union for Conservation of Nature classified the species as Extinct in the Wild.
-In 2004, 408 turtles were found in the pond of the Bayazid Bastami shrine.
+In 2004, 408 turtles were found in the pond of the Bayazid Bostami shrine.
 According to the shrine committee staff, 90 more turtles were hatched in the pond in 2007, 74 in 2008, 96 in 2009, 28 in 2010, 45 in 2012 and 40 in 2014.

 In 2017, a singular wild turtle was found in the wetlands of Old Akuk Village in Wokha District, Nagaland.
 DNA from the specimen sent to Bangladesh was tested and ultimately confirmed that it was a member of the black softshell species.

 This extinction has been caused by human intervention, specifically the migration of people into the habitat and the contamination of water and land following this movement.
 The land of Bangladesh that N. nigricans have been able to occupy currently had been tested for conditions of survival and mating.
 The survival rate of juvenile N. nigricans is relatively low due to a low mortality of egg hatching and juvenile survival following hatching.

 Human captivity of black softshell turtles for religious contexts seems to both benefit and harm turtle populations.
 Shrines keep these turtles in areas protected from outside predators, but these ponds are not suitable for sustained repopulation efforts.
 In Hinduism, the black softshell turtle represents an incarnation of the deity Kurma.
 Worshipers come and feed the turtles in the ponds human foods such as biscuits.
 Such dietary items are harmful to the turtles, often leading to malnourishment.

 Human intervention has also caused a push towards extinction with intentional methods of poisoning.
 In 2006 there was a mass poisoning of the turtles within the Bostami Shrine pond by poachers in the area.
 This event occurred within the research period, as the turtles were under heavy observations and were protected from this event, while this not being the first time this method had been used.
 In this case many of the fish utilized by the N. nigricans for food had been poisoned, making nutrition unsustainable for the turtles.
 This same poisoning also changed the oxygen levels in the water, making it unsustainable for the turtles.
 A waiting period had passed to ensure oxygen levels were rich in the water, indicating a sustainable environment, in turn allowing the release of the species.